 As noted above, both prime contractor and subcontractor technical data and computer software should be properly marked to effectuate limitations on the Government's rights, and DFARS 252.227-7013(k)(1) and 7014(k)(3) impose an obligation on prime contractors to ensure that subcontractor rights are adequately protected in the identification, assertion and delivery processes.
-See also DFARS 252.227-7017(c).
-Although communications with the Government relating to contract administration are generally by and through the prime contractor, DFARS 227.7103-15 and 227.7203-15 permits the Government to communicate directly with the subcontractor technical data or computer software, albeit without creating privity of contract.
+See also DFARS

+252.227-7017(c).
+Although communications with the Government relating to contract administration are generally by and through the prime contractor, DFARS 227.7103-15 and 227.7203-15 permits the Government to communicate directly with the subcontractors with respect to validation of or challenges to restrictive markings on subcontractor technical data or computer software, albeit without creating privity of contract.
 Subcontractors also can submit technical data with other than unlimited rights directly to the Government, rather than through the prime contractor.
 DFARS 252.227-7013(k)(3).